Learn Everything You Need to Know About These Common Firewood Terms!

 5 Firewood Terms Related to Cuts

 Not all firewood is cut the same.
-Smaller cuts of wood light faster, but won’t burn for long.
+Smaller cuts of wood light faster but won’t burn for long.
 On the other hand, larger and thicker cuts will burn longer and hotter.
 Let’s look at five different cuts:

 - Whole Firewood